 The Lucknow Pact also established cordial relations between the two prominent groups of the Indian National Congress – the “hot faction” Extremist led by Bal Gangadhar Tilak, and the moderates or the “soft faction”, the Moderates led by Gopal Krishna Gokhale.

-The principal leaders of the two political parties assembled at one place for the first time in the history of these organizations.
+The principal leaders of the two political parties assembled in one place for the first time in the history of these organizations.

 The Indian Council must be abolished.

-There should be separate electorates for all communities until they ask for joint electorate.
+There should be separate electorates for all communities until they ask for a joint electorate.

 There shall be self-government in India.